HabanaAI/vllm-hpu-extension/calibration/README.md

 > Multi-node calibration is an experimental feature and could have stability issues.

 Following section details the procedure for calibrating models that do not fit into a single Gaudi node.
 For illustration we have used the Llama 3.1 405B model running in Tensor Parallelism(TP)-16 mode spanning two Gaudi2 nodes.<br>

+> [!NOTE]
-Note : Following steps are to be executed within a [Gaudi Pytorch container](https://docs.habana.ai/en/latest/Installation_Guide/Additional_Installation/Docker_Installation.html#use-intel-gaudi-containers)
+> Following steps are to be executed within a [Gaudi Pytorch container](https://docs.habana.ai/en/latest/Installation_Guide/Additional_Installation/Docker_Installation.html#use-intel-gaudi-containers)

 #### Step 1: Pre-requisites
   - Install latest [vllm-fork](https://github.com/HabanaAI/vllm-fork/blob/habana_main/README_GAUDI.md#build-and-install-vllm)